cloudposse/atmos/website/docs/cli/commands/terraform/terraform-deploy.md

 ---

 :::note purpose
-Use this command to execute `terraform plan` and then `terraform apply` on an Atmos component in an Atmos stack.
+Use this command to execute `terraform apply -auto-approve` on an Atmos component in an Atmos stack.
 :::

 ## Usage